laurelthorburn/LaurelThorburnPortfolio/README.md

 # Laurel Thorburn's Portfolio

 # Description
 The purpose of this project was to create a portfolio in order to showcase my work for future employers.
 This project allows me to demonstrate my CSS skills in both design and coding.
-Throughout this project, I was able to continue to grow my CSS skills, especially in terms of flexbox and troubleshooting broken code.
-This project also helped expand my knowledge and comfort of reading code and understanding the code's outcome.
+Throughout this undertaking, I was able to continue to grow my CSS skills, especially in terms of flexbox, responsive design, hover effects, and troubleshooting broken code.
+This project also helped expand my knowledge and comfort of reading code and understanding the code's output.

 ## User Story